2019-21 Faculty Research Grants

 • participate in the Institute workshop series, “Cultures and Knowledge” and present research in one of the workshop sessions (presentations can occur in the first or second year of the award period)

-Applications for 2019-21 are now open and can be submitted via the link below.
-Please submit your application by filling out the digital form and uploading (1) a one-page explanation of your research project, (2) an up-to-date c.v., and (3) a proposed budget for the use of the $30,000 over two years.
-The deadline for submitting applications via the web portal is April 1, 2019.
-Applicants sent via email will not be accepted.
+Applications for 2019-21 are now closed.
+The deadline for submitting applications via the web portal was April 1, 2019.
 Recipients of the Faculty Research Grant will be announced by late April.
 Please send any questions to email@example.com